- Human papillomavirus (HPV, a group of more than 40 virus types) is a sexually transmitted viral infection occurring

 - Vaccine protection is long lasting; no booster dose is recommended.

 HPVs are common worldwide.
 In the U.S., approximately 79 million people are currently infected with HPV and another 14 million still become infected each year.
-At least 50% of sexually active men and women become infected at some point in their lives.
+On average, 11,000 new cases of cervical cancer, 12,000 new cases of oropharyngeal cancer, and 3,900 deaths attributed to HPV occur annually in the U.S. At least 50% of sexually active men and women become infected at some point in their lives.

 Consequences of Infection